Leave a note for the Living Theatre Workshops

 March 22, 2010, 00:32

-To be more clear.
-If people are given the opportunity to work with the Living Theater Workshop, and decline; if they see what these wonderful people do, they will walk away wishing they had taken that chance.
+To be clearer: If people are given the opportunity to work with the Living Theater Workshop, and decline; if they see what these wonderful people do, they will walk away wishing they had taken that chance.
 I’m sorry I wasn’t very clear before.

 Rachael Davis [ E-mail ]